tsawyer/dvm-project-notes/build-dfsi.md

 make
 ```

 ### Flash Firmware

-To flash the V24 board firmware a STlink programmer is needed.
+To flash the V24 board firmware a ST-link V2 programmer is needed.
 Programmers are inexpensive and available from Amazon, DigiKey, Mouser, eBay and etc.

 Connect four wires from the programmer to the V24 board.
 The V24 board pins are **labled on the underside** of the circuit board.
  * 3.3 Volts